farneet24/farneet24/README.md

   <div style="flex: 1; min-width: 300px; padding-right: 20px;">
       <h4>Hey, I'm Farneet Singh </h4>
       <p>I enjoy the mathematical side of machine learning, so I spend most of my time building models and systems that (hopefully) work well.
 Since raw Jupyter notebooks aren’t exactly the most exciting thing to look at (even for me), I picked up some web development to let people see the models in action.</p>
-      <p>I've built a few projects  — you're welcome to check them out.
+      <p>I've built a few projects; you're welcome to check them out.
 And if you're curious, some of my experiments are available in the notebooks below as well.</p>
-      <p>In my free time, I enjoy astronomy and astrophysics — always a nice change of scale.
+      <p>In my free time, I enjoy astronomy and astrophysics, always a nice change of scale.
 If you have an interesting project or research idea, feel free to reach out.</p>
   </div>
 </div>